Shidacea/Shidacea-CPP/README.md

 This repository is a template for game projects.
 Depending on your level of knowledge and desire to mess around with my code, you can do several things:

-* Just change the main mruby scripts and some configuration files to build your game
+* Just change the main mruby scripts and some configuration files to launch your game directly
-* Change the core mruby scripts and add new ones in the C++ core files
+* Change the core mruby scripts and add new ones
 * Change stuff in the C++ wrapper files
 * Dive into mruby and SFML and modify them
 * Disassemble the whole thing, write some assembly code and segfault yourself into oblivion (not recommended)